vsheg/intermediate-ml/content/7-bayesian/index.typ

 Where:
 $mu_y, Sigma_y$ are distribution parameters for class $y$ \
 $Q(x^1, ..., x^k) = sum_i sum_j a_(i,j) x^i x^j = bold(x)^Tr A bold(x)$ is a quadratic form of features

+#margin[
+  Quadratic Discriminant Analysis (QDA) makes more flexible assumptions than Linear Discriminant Analysis (LDA) by allowing each class to have its own covariance matrix.
+This results in quadratic decision boundaries rather than linear ones, allowing the model to capture more complex class relationships.
+]

 Substituting parametric density estimates for each class into the optimal Bayesian classifier: